PatrickChristoph/udacity_capstone/report/project_report.md

 - the ROC curve rises steeply in the lower left corner, which is favorable, as it indicates that the models achieve a high true positive rate (identify many potential customers) with a low false positive rate (sending unnecessary mails) at lower thresholds
 - the relatively gradual slope in the mid-range suggests that the "spam rate" significantly increases while only a limited number of additional customers are being identified

-A possibly good trade-off for our XGBoost model would be at around 0.86 TPR and 0.30 FPR, which means that 86% of the potential customers were identified while avoiding 70% of unnecessary "spam" mails.
+A possibly good trade-off for the XGBoost model would be at around 0.86 TPR and 0.30 FPR, which means that 86% of the potential customers were identified while avoiding 70% of unnecessary "spam" mails.

 ![roc_curves.png](img/roc_curves.png)

 The threshold on the predicted probabilities for the suggestest trade-off above would be around `0.37`.
-This means that any predicted probability value of our model over the threshold value will be classified as a potential customer.
+This means that any predicted probability value of the model over the threshold value will be classified as a potential customer.

 ![tpr_fpr_thresholds_xgb.png](img/tpr_fpr_thresholds_xgb.png)